bagaturchess/Bagatur/Sources/UCITracker/readme.md

 As a java programmer interested in chess, you want to capture games in a binary format of any chess engine, so later you could iterate this games for different purposes.
-This software tool is designed to help you in that direction.
+This software tool is designed to help you in that direction (the <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/UCITracker">source code</a>).

 The tool acts as program which understands the UCI protocol and runs arbitrary chess engines like any other UCI platform (e.g. Arena).